-'Events' can be defined as 'any significant change in a specified condition.
-Marketers should use Enterprise Rules software to provide sophisticated event definition and actions.
-In the banking business, it could be a large withdrawal or deposit.
-In retailing, it could be a significant transaction of large dollar amount - or something as simple as a birthday.
-In other words, it is any occurrence that can be managed as a business opportunity.
-For more detail on event-based marketing, see the article "What is Event-Based Marketing, Really?"16
+'Events' can be defined as "any significant change in a specified condition."
+Marketers should use event triggers to provide sophisticated event definition and thus drive intelligent customer treatments based on customer-initiated activity, rather than solely on 'push' campaigns.
+In the banking business, the customer event could be a large withdrawal or deposit.
+In retailing, it could be a significant transaction or large dollar purchase - or even something as simple as a birthday.
+In other words, a significant event is any occurrence that can be managed as a business opportunity.
+For more detail on event-based marketing, see the Teradata white paper "The Power of Event Based Marketing."
+17

-Enterprise Rules software, used with the enterprise customer knowledge center (or EDW) allows marketers to manage 'events' by defining and developing event evaluation rules that allow for very effective one-to-one marketing.
+Event triggers are established and managed by rules software, used in conjunction with an enterprise data warehouse (EDW) - and allow marketers to manage 'events' by defining and developing event rules that drive highly effective one-to-one marketing.

-Event-based marketing drives new valueproducing action - and can be tailored to individual customers.
+Event-based marketing is based on the premise that new value-producing action is best and most effective when tailored to the actions of individual customers.
 It thrives on detailed customer interaction and specific behavior.
-Best of all, it is calculated to produce rapid responses, or intervention, aimed at creating pre-defined business value.
-In short, eventbased marketing is appealing to paybackminded executives because event technology has in many cases paid for itself several times over - within months or weeks of implementation.
+Best of all, it is calculated to produce rapid responses, or intervention, aimed at creating predefined business value.
+In short, event-based marketing is appealing to payback-minded executives because event technology has in many cases paid for itself several times over - within months or weeks of implementation.